 A factor of safety increases the safety of people and reduces the risk of failure of a product.
 When it comes to safety equipment and fall protection, the factor of safety is extremely important.
 If a structure fails there is a risk of injury and death as well as a company’s financial loss.
 The safety factor is higher when there is a possibility that a failure will result in these things.

 An understanding of factors of safety will help those in the construction industry better comprehend OSHA standards such as 1910 Section 1C Design for System Components.

-Anchorages to which personal fall arrest equipment is attached shall be capable of supporting at least 5,000 pounds per employee attached, or shall be designed, installed and used as part of a complete personal fall arrest system which maintains a safety factor of at least two, under the supervision of a Qualified Person.
+Anchorages to which personal fall arrest equipment is attached shall be capable of supporting at least 5,000 pounds per employee attached; or shall be designed, installed, and used as part of a complete personal fall arrest system that maintains a safety factor of at least two, under the supervision of a Qualified Person.

 Workers should understand the maximum load that any equipment can handle and know how to calculate for it based on safety factors.
 Although a factor of safety exists for safety in the event a structure experiences a larger load than expected, workers should not try their luck with the limits of safety equipment.